 Understands the importance of satisfying the needs of the campus community (customer oriented) and providing value to the University.

 Capable of doing extensive walking, climbing stairs/ladders, lifting/carrying up to 50 lbs. and other similar physical activity.

 Must be willing to provide oneâ™s own hand tools.

 Must have a State of Missouri Class E or above driverâ™s license or the equivalent from another state prior to employment.

 Excellent attendance record.

-Must have successfully completed a recognized craft apprenticeship program, a technical school training program (such as a Ranken Technical College two-year certification program) or other equivalent training program.
+Candidate must have completed a recognized craft apprenticeship program, a technical school training program (i.e. Ranken Technical College) or equivalent training program.

 Proficient at maintaining and repairing a variety of plumbing systems.
 This includes, but not limited to, fixtures such as toilets, faucets, showers, as well as building infrastructure systems such hot/chilled water systems, sewage lift stations, grease/chemical traps, fire pumps, loop systems, softeners, water heaters, and drainage systems, etc.

 Skilled in working with a variety of pipe types including copper, iron, PVC, etc.